microsoft/qlib/examples/benchmarks/README.md

 # Benchmarks Performance

 Here are the results of each benchmark model running on Qlib's `Alpha360` and `Alpha158` dataset with China's A shared-stock & CSI300 data respectively.
-The values of each metric are the mean and std calculated based on 20 runs.
+The values of each metric are the mean and std calculated based on 20 runs with different random seeds.

 The numbers shown below demonstrate the performance of the entire `workflow` of each model.
 We will update the `workflow` as well as models in the near future for better results.